luizpvas/explicit/README.md

 end
 ```

-The response from the documentation sets a long lived public-cache header, which
+The response from the documentation sets a long lived public-cache header which
-makes it very efficient if you're running behind thurster.
+makes it very efficient especially if you're running behind thurster.

-# Types
+# Specs

 ### Agreement